 “Leaf spring” refers to a number of keyboard switch types from Fujitsu.
 Historically, Fujitsu leaf spring types have been divided into three generations.
-However, tentative evidence now suggests that these “generations” do not represent actual product history.
+However, evidence now suggests that these “generations” do not represent actual product history.
 Very few dated examples of Fujitsu mechanical keyboards exist, but date information at present gives a very rough idea.

-Despite the “generation” classification, the first two “generations” are closely related in age.
+Despite the “generation” classification, the first two “generations” are very closely related in age.
 Fujitsu filed quite a number of patents and utility models within a period of around three years at the end of the 1970s, and these significantly blur the different types together.
-Additional patents and utility models were filed in the 1980s
+Additional patents and utility models were filed in the 1980s.

 This page is presently a rough overview of the product range pending the availability of more detailed information.

 |First generation||Discrete, plate mounted switches||FES-360||1979 or 1980?||Still in production for existing customers.|